ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/My Weak Areas.md

 ### Weak Matrix Structure

 In a weak matrix structure, a manager is responsible for assigning work but does not have official authority over the people doing the work.
 The PM has little contorl over the budget and stadd in a weak matrix.

+### Agile Project

+A agile project includes a flexible budget, which does well with an agile approach.
+The project defines cost inputs and parameters at the start

+### PRINCE2